SharanDHONI/Numberplate-Recognition-YOLOv5/README.md

 ## You can find more images / Outputs in the "Results" Directory

-In the below image, you can see that the model was able to identify the type of vehicle as well as the Numberplate.
+**Foreign Roads : **

 ![abudhabi](https://github.com/user-attachments/assets/e31a5464-d642-4fc9-9703-08f83d9d6abd)

+**Indian Roads**
+In the below image, you can see that the model was able to identify the type of vehicle as well as the Numberplate on Indian Conditions.
 ![red](https://user-images.githubusercontent.com/20862520/147906666-4aa7f3c0-abc7-4bde-a773-404685f390f7.jpg)
 ![red](https://user-images.githubusercontent.com/20862520/147911514-262d3cca-8f0c-4a6e-981b-344904a2739b.jpg)